ph-rast/bmgarch/README.md

 Installation
 ------------

-`bmgarch` is not yet available on CRAN.
+`bmgarch` is available on CRAN and can be installed with:

+    install.packages('bmgarch')

+Note that during installation all models are compiled – this might take a while.

 The development version can be installed from [GitHub](https://github.com/) with: